Computing Nonlinear Power Spectra Across Dynamical Dark Energy Model Space with Neural ODEs: Acknowledgments

 \section{Acknowledgments}

 PLT is supported in part by NASA ROSES 21-ATP21-0050.
 This work received support from the U.S. Department of Energy under contract number DE-SC0011726.
-PLT thanks Alex Jefferies for her typographical assistance.
+PLT thanks Alex Jefferies for her typographical assistance and the anonymous referee whose comments have improved the paper.